 Student Success Completion Grant (SSCG)

 The Student Success Completion Grant pays Cal Grant B and Cal Grant C recipients additional grant money to help you take more classes per year.
-Students enrolled in at least 12 units up to 14.99 semester units are eligible for $1,298 per semester ($2,596 annually).
-Students who are enrolled in 15 or more semester units can receive $4,000 per semester ($8,000 annually).
+Students enrolled in 12-14.99 semester units are eligible for $1,298 per semester ($2,596 annually).
+Students who are enrolled in 15+ semester units can receive $4,000 per semester ($8,000 annually).

 To be eligible for the Student Success Completion Grant (SSCG), a student must:

-Community college students who are California residents and who miss the March 2 deadline can apply by September 2 to receive consideration for competitive Cal Grant awards.
-Students completing the Dream Act Application must apply by March 2 in order to receive Cal Grant consideration.
+Community college students who are California residents and who miss the priority deadline can apply by September 2 to receive consideration for competitive Cal Grant awards.
+Students completing the California Dream Act Application (CADAA) must apply by priority deadline in order to receive Cal Grant consideration.

-To apply for a Cal Grant, you must complete the FAFSA application and submit a Grade Point Average (GPA) Form to the California Student Aid Commission (CSAC).
+To apply for a Cal Grant, you must submit a FAFSA/CADAA, plus a verified Cal Grant GPA to the California Student Aid Commission (CSAC) by the published deadline dates.
 If you have less than 24 college credits, your high school will need to complete the GPA Verification Form for you.
 If you have 24 or more college credits, PCC will automatically send your GPA electronically as long as you have attended at least one term in the last academic year.

 PCC Program Grants